Karbonforms/NeoPixelF7/README.md

-# NeoPixelF7
+# NeoPixelSTM32

 Update 1.1.0: Timer clock speed is now calculated.

-WS2812B Driver for stm32.
-(Not just F7!)
+WS2812B Driver for STM32
 Uses Timer PWM with DMA.
 No buggering about with NOPs and such nonsense.

 Supports: